 As a result, this step needs to be taken in such a way that the user is kept in the dark regarding the specifics of how and where the necessary information is stored, as well as the operation of the disc in terms of storing the necessary information for later use.

-Since files are an abstract mechanism and the most important characteristic of any abstract mechanism is the way that the objects being managed are named.
+Since files are an abstract mechanism, the most important characteristic of any abstract mechanism is the way that the objects being managed are named.

-In any computer system, whenever a process creates any file, then it gives a name to that file.
-And whenever the process terminates or stops running then the file still exists or in other work, you can say that the file continues to exist and can also be accessed by some other processes just by using the name of the file.
+Every time a process in a computer system generates a new file, that file is subsequently assigned a name by the process.
+You could say that the file continues to exist even after the process has ended or stopped running; in other words, you can say that the file continues to exist and that it can also be accessed by some other processes simply by using the name of the file.

 The rule for file naming varies from system to system, but all the current OSs allow strings as file names.
 Therefore, myfile, file1, my_file, etc. are the three legal file names.

-Digits and special characters can also be used to name a file such as myfile!, file-2-1, file_21, 32, etc. are also legal file names.
+Digits and special characters can also be used to name a file, such as myfile, file-2-1, file_21, 32, etc., which are also legal file names.

-In UNIX system, all the above three files are distinct, whereas in MS-DOS, all the above three files are same.
+In a UNIX operating system, each of the aforementioned three files has its own identity, whereas in MS-DOS, each of the aforementioned three files is identical.

-Almost every OS support two-part file names.
-This two part of the file names are separated by period/dot (.).
+Almost every OS supports two-part file names.
+These two parts of the file names are separated by a period or dot (.).

 |File Extension||File Meaning|

 |myfile.bak||This indicates the existence of a backup file.|